The Evil Genius: Critical reception

-The Evil Genius by Mr Eazi received praise from critics, mainly for its blend of Highlife, Afrobeats, and R&B. The album was lauded by Emmanuel Okoro of Afrocritik, for offering "a raw and true expression of Mr Eazi's ingenuity and sonic brilliance", capturing themes of fame, love, and Pan-Africanism, all while delivering a unique listening experience.
-Jon Dolan of Rolling Stone described Mr Eazi as a leading figure in Afrobeats, known for expanding the genre's sonic and cultural boundaries.
-On The Evil Genius, his debut full-length album, Dolan believed that Eazi embodies his role as both a curator and ambassador, delivering an "expansively international" sound that blends Highlife, Afro drill, and more.
-Despite the album's grand ambitions, Dolan praises Eazi for maintaining his signature "smooth, skittering rhythms" and "warmly insistent singing" without feeling overburdened by big ideas.
-Adeayo Adebiyi, writing for Pulse Nigeria, described The Evil Genius as an album where Mr Eazi "maintains a mid-tempo approach" while exploring familiar sonic territories, but the album "fails to reach a high point" and feels "sonically repetitive".
-Despite its coherence, Adebiyi suggested that Eazi needs to evolve his sound, giving the album a rating of 6.9 out of 10, labeling it a "Victory".
+The Evil Genius received positive reviews from critics, mainly for its blend of highlife, afrobeats, and R&B. The album was lauded by Emmanuel Okoro of Afrocritik for offering "a raw and true expression of Mr Eazi's ingenuity and sonic brilliance."
+He called it "a wonderful debut effort from an artiste who has not only mastered the ropes of the music industry, but has also captured the world with his unique sound," and awarded it a rating of 7.8/10.
+Jon Dolan of Rolling Stone wrote that The Evil Genius presented Mr Eazi as "both a curator and an ambassador" through an album with a "Pan-African scope" and "grand ambition," concluding that it balanced "personal pride, local struggle, and global ambitions" in "one man’s vision."
+Pulse Nigerias Adeayo Adebiyi described The Evil Genius as an album where Mr Eazi "maintains a mid-tempo approach" while exploring familiar sonic territories, but the album "fails to reach a high point" and feels "sonically repetitive".
+Despite its coherence, Adebiyi suggested that since "his success in business and his unique approach to music have earned Mr. Eazi the right to call himself a genius..., it's time for him to tap into that genius and evolve his sound to offer something refreshing," giving the album a rating of 6.9 out of 10.